 Regarding one proffered email that the defendants contended was merely a routine daily trading account reconciliation, the court agreed, holding, “[t]o conclude this email evidences an unlawful agreement to restrain trade requires an exercise in incredible leaping logic in which the Court declines to engage.”

-Judge Alatonga also ruled that the plaintiffs established conscious parallelism, pointing to a key allegation that on January 28, the brokerage and clearing defendants each restricted trading in one or more of the relevant securities, resulting in price decreases.
+Judge Altonaga also ruled that the plaintiffs established conscious parallelism, pointing to a key allegation that on January 28, the brokerage and clearing defendants each restricted trading in one or more of the relevant securities, resulting in price decreases.
 The court then contemplated whether the plaintiffs’ plus factors made the “‘parallel conduct more probative of conspiracy than of conscious parallelism.’”

-Judge Alatonga weighed evidence and arguments concerning actions against unilateral self-interest, opportunity to coordinate and collude, interfirm communications, indications of concealment and pretext, government investigations, and structural characteristics of the market that make it prone to antitrust collusion.
+Judge Altonaga weighed evidence and arguments concerning actions against unilateral self-interest, opportunity to coordinate and collude, interfirm communications, indications of concealment and pretext, government investigations, and structural characteristics of the market that make it prone to antitrust collusion.
 Ultimately, the court disposed of all the factual allegations, concluding that none support a plausible inference of a conspiracy.

 The retail investors have until December 20 to file an amended complaint.